memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ## Getting started with GitHub workflows

-We got quite far already, and this setup is way beyond the "works on my machine" type of environment: All of your contributors can build a development container and execute all steps to build or test your project.
-But there is one more thing that we should do to keep the project stable even if we're not actively working on it: Setting up a pipeline that periodically ensures that the environment still works.
+We've gotten quite far already, and this setup is way beyond the "works on my machine" type of environment.
+All of your contributors can now build a development container and execute all steps to build or test your project.
+There is one more thing that we should do to keep the project stable even if we're not actively working on it: setting up a pipeline that periodically ensures that the environment still works.

 Continuously testing and checking your code is important.
 Pipelines are now available on all major platforms such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [Bitbucket](https://bitbucket.org/).
 In this article we'll set up a [GitHub action](https://github.com/features/actions) which periodically builds our image and tests our code.